 12.5 Certain features of Our Site depend on Cookies to function.
 UK and EU Cookie Law deems these Cookies to be “strictly necessary”.
 These Cookies are shown below in section 12.6.
 Your consent will not be sought to place these Cookies.
 You may still block these Cookies by changing your internet browser’s settings as detailed below in section 12.10, but please be aware that Our Site may not work as intended if you do so.
 We have taken great care to ensure that your privacy is not at risk by allowing them.

-12.6 The following first party Cookies may be placed on your computer or device:
+12.6 The following third party Cookies may be placed on your computer or device:

 12.7 Our Site uses analytics services provided by Google Analytics.
 Website analytics refers to a set of tools used to collect and analyse usage statistics, enabling Us to better understand how people use Our Site.
 This, in turn, enables Us to improve Our Site and the products and services offered through it.
 You do not have to allow Us to use these Cookies, as detailed below, however whilst Our use of them does not pose any risk to your privacy or your safe use of Our Site, it does enable Us to continually improve Our Site, making it a better and more useful experience for you.

 12.8 The analytics service(s) used by Our Site use(s) Cookies to gather the required information.
 Certain of these Cookies may be placed immediately when you first visit Our Site and it may not be possible for Us to obtain your prior consent.
 You may remove these Cookies and prevent future use of them by following the steps set out below in section 12.10.